 Hi,

-my name is Dominik and I’ve been hunting and taking malware apart for over 15 years.
+my name is Dominik, I’m 40 years old and from Germany.
+I’ve been hunting for and taking apart interesting malware for nearly 20 years.

 It all started when I stumbled upon a trojan called Netbus in the late ’90s.
-It was exciting to see what you can do with such a tool, even though I had no idea how it worked.
-Nevertheless, I had reached the point of no return to learn more about the world of abusing APIs, interfaces or software/hardware for malicious purposes aka malware development.
+It was exciting to see what you can do with such a tool, even though I had no idea how it worked under the hood.
+Nevertheless, I had reached the point of no return to learn more about the wonderful world of abusing APIs, interfaces or software/hardware for malicious purposes aka malware development.

 While roaming for a few years on various malware and rootkit related forums, around the same time I’ve discovered the fascinating topic of reverse-engineering.
-I was struck by the fact that you could rebuild software to understand how it works.
+I was struck by the fact that you could rebuild software by its disassembled code and understand how it works.

-Later, around 2009 when my computer was infected with the famous TDL rootkit, I became hooked on finding out how this could happen and what the malware does.
+Later, around 2009 when I got infected with the famous TDL rootkit, I became hooked on finding out how this could happen and what the malware does.
 At that time, I found the Sysinternals forums that had many like-minded people who were much more skilled than I was.
-It was a great opportunity to learn more about malware analysis and connect with the forum members.
+It was a great opportunity to learn more about malware analysis and connect with other people.

-After the Sysinternals forums fell apart due to spams and inactivity by its admins, a few people and I founded Kernelmode.info.
+After the Sysinternals forums fell apart due to spams and inactivity by its admins, a few people and I created the Kernelmode.info forum (discontinued).
 It lasted for nearly 10 years with tons of great contributions from many different individuals, before we closed it in 2019.
-During these years, I’ve also worked for ESET for a short period as an article writer who describes malicious threats.
+During those years, I’ve also worked for ESET for a short period of time as a malware article writer.

 In late 2016, I applied for and was hired as a malware researcher at Palo Alto Networks.
-It was an incredible opportunity for me to work in a professional environment and learn from other more skilled people.
-While I’m still there today, in the meantime I’ve moved to a software engineer role.
+It was an great opportunity to work in a professional environment and learn from other more skilled people about malware research, detection and software development before I quit in 2025.

 This website was created with the help of Jekyll, whiteglass (modified) and A Magic Rpg Enemy.